How Can ChatGPT Support Human Security Testers to Help Mitigate Supply Chain Attacks?: Introduction

+{Our initial experience with ChatGPT showed its great potential in generating code to satisfy software requirements.
+Additionally, many vulnerable open-source libraries were recorded in publicly available security databases~\cite{githubadvisories, snyk,booth2013national,hat2007red, vulnerabilities2005common, martin2011cwe}.
+These databases catalog disclosed software vulnerabilities; they detail the nature of each vulnerability along with the affected library versions.
+Such a comprehensive documentation can provide a useful context, where we explored the usage of \tool in generating security tests.
+We investigated the following research questions (RQs) and observed interesting phenomena:

 \textbf{RQ1:} \emph{How effectively does \tool generate security tests?} We created a dataset to include (1) \totalLib Libs and (2) \totalClient Apps, with each App depending on a vulnerable library version.
-For each App, we offered \tool a prompt to describe the vulnerability, program context in App, and a security test from Lib showing a proof-of-concept exploit.
-With the prompt, we asked \tool to generate a test for App by mimicking the given test.
-We found that \tool generated tests for all \totalClient Apps, \completeECount of which effectively demonstrated the proof-of-concept exploits.
+For each App, we offered \tool a prompt to describe the vulnerability, App context, and a security test from Lib showing that the patched and vulnerable versions differ.
+With the prompt, we asked \tool to generate a test for the App by mimicking the given test.
+We found that \tool generated tests for all \totalClient Apps, \completeECount of which are security tests that successfully demonstrated evidence or proof of vulnerability (PoV).